RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

 Existing HVAC Heating System
 ****************************

+Operations to the existing HVAC heating system are entered in ``automatedMeasures.existingHvacHeatingSystem``.
 This object covers the singular predefined system providing heating in the base building, including a heat pump.

-Property: ``existingHvacHeatingSystem``

-Schema:

   ==========  ====================  ===========  ========  ============================
   Property    Type                  Constraints  Required  Description